anir-tubi/tubi-roku/README.md

 For each experiment that needs to be added to the roku popper staging environment, do the following:
 1. Create a separate local branch off of master.
-2. Merge your experiment branch into the `roku_popper_staging` branch
+2. Merge your experiment branch into the `roku_popper_staging` branch.
-3. Make a PR to `master` from your local experiment branch when appropriate.

 Once all experiment branches for the release have been merged into the `roku_popper_staging` branch, then:

 1. Go to https://github.com/adRise/popper-config/actions/workflows/deploy.yml.
 Click the `Run workflow` dropdown on the right and make sure the branch is `roku_popper_staging` and Target Popper Environment is `roku_staging`.
 Once confirmed, click the `Run workflow` button.
 2. This should make a new Deploy workflow.
 Click into it.
-It will take some to complete but once it gets to the Create Git Tag step look at that steps output.
+It will take some time to complete.
+Once it gets to the "Create Git Tag" step, look at that step's output.
 It should look something like:
 `* [new tag]           20220525.205906Z_ea68a278 -> 20220525.205906Z_ea68a278`
 In this case `20220525.205906Z_ea68a278` is our build id.